vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 But not all Hindu women share Bhuribai's views concerning the proper role of women.
 In Search of Answers (Kishwar and Vanita 1984) is a collection of articles and letters published in Manushi, an outspoken magazine concerned with issues relating to Indian women today, during the first five years of its publication (1979-83).
 In her introduction to this disturbing document, Madhu Kishwar writes:

 > The pervasive popular cultural ideal of womanhood has become a death trap for too many of us.
 It is woman as a selfless giver, someone who gives and gives endlessly, gracefully, smilingly, whatever the demand, however unreasonable and harmful to herself.
 She gives not just love, affection and ungrudging service but also, if need be, her health and ultimately her life at the altar of her duty to her husband, children and the rest of her family.
-Sita, Savitri, Änusuya and various other mythological heroines are used as the archetypes of such a woman and women themselves are deeply influenced by this cultural ideal....
+Sita, Savitri, ānusuya and various other mythological heroines are used as the archetypes of such a woman and women themselves are deeply influenced by this cultural ideal....
 >
 > This ideology of slavery and contempt for women in the family plays a more important part than even beatings or bullets in keeping women oppressed.
 >